alexwlchan/alexwlchan.net/src/_drafts/emptydir.md

 $ emptydir /path/to/other/directory
 ```

-If you want to see the full code or install it yourself, I've published all the code [on GitHub](https://github.com/alexwlchan/emptydir).
+If you want to see the full code or install it yourself, I've put everything [on GitHub](https://github.com/alexwlchan/emptydir).

 [os.walk]: https://docs.python.org/3/library/os.html#os.walk
 [walkdir]: https://crates.io/crates/walkdir